Types of Pricing Strategies in Marketing: A Quick Guide

 9) Premium Pricing

 Many businesses adopt this pricing strategy to set a higher price for a product or service by marketing it as luxury, premium, exclusive, rare, or high-value.
 They promote the product or service by targeting potential customers who are willing to pay more to boost their status without considering the actual cost of a product.
 However, you can leverage the pricing model to drive sales only after establishing your business as a brand that launches products or offers services that provide both value and prestige to customers.
-But the new businesses cannot adopt the premium pricing strategy to persuade prospects to pay more.
+However, the new businesses cannot adopt the premium pricing strategy to persuade prospects to pay more.

 10) Project-Based Pricing